-For those who may be contemplating a divorce, pause and reflect on what your life would be like after your divorce.
+If you’re contemplating divorce, pause and reflect on what your life would be like post-divorce.

 It’s also easy to feel your relationship is inadequate when you see others post “happy relationship” photos on social media.